 Despite the familiarity between our countries, the UK’s power outlets are different to Australia’s, so you might want to pack a UK adaptor, or even a universal adaptor if you plan on visiting other countries as well.

-3. Don’t block traffic on the London tube escalators
+3. Don’t block traffic on the tube escalators

-If you’re planning to use the London tube, then make sure you stand on the right side of the escalators and walk (or run, depending on your schedule) on the left side; if you plant yourself in the middle of the escalator, be prepared to receive the ire of London commuters!
+If you’re planning to use the famous ‘tube’ subway, then make sure you stand on the right side of the escalators and walk (or run, depending on your schedule) on the left side; if you plant yourself in the middle of the escalator, be prepared to receive the ire of UK commuters!

-4. You can use your Australian license to drive in the UK
+4. You can use your Australian licence to drive in the UK

-Your Australian driving license can be used to drive a car or a motorcycle in the UK for up to 12 months.⁶ Just make sure you drive on the left (which is easy enough for Australians), and call 999 in an emergency for ambulance, fire and police.
+An open Australian driving licence can be used to drive a car or a motorcycle in the UK for up to 12 months.4 Just make sure you drive on the left (which is easy enough for Australians), and call 999 in an emergency for ambulance, fire and police.

 Compare travel insurance for the United Kingdom